leo-nakayama/PCPP-Learnig/PCPP-1_Study_Guide_Through_Aristotelian_Lens.md

 Deduction assures us that event systems follow strict rules.
 Induction reminds us that real users surprise us — they click where we did not expect, enter values we did not foresee.

 In preparing for PCPP-1, learning GUI is not about memorizing Tkinter methods.
 It is about grasping how **interaction emerges from structure**, a lesson equally applicable to APIs, command-line tools, or even distributed systems.

 ---

-⚡ That’s **Chapter 3 fully expanded**.

-👉 Shall I continue directly with **Chapter 4: Network Programming**, or would you like to pause and adjust depth/tone here before moving on?

-Great — let’s continue with **Chapter 4: Network Programming**, fully expanded in the same study-essay style.

----